Multiple Selection for Brushing and Linking

 //Add a unique index to each car so that we can easily retrieve this later

-cars.forEach((element, index) => element.index = index);
+data.forEach((element, index) => element.index = index);

-let scaleX1 = d3.scaleLinear().domain(d3.extent(d3.map(cars, (d) => {return d.Miles_per_Gallon}))).range([-1,1]).nice();
+let scaleX1 = d3.scaleLinear().domain(d3.extent(d3.map(data, (d) => d.Miles_per_Gallon))).range([-1,1]).nice();

-let scaleY1 = d3.scaleLinear().domain(d3.extent(d3.map(cars, (d) => {return d.Acceleration}))).range([-1,1]).nice();
+let scaleY1 = d3.scaleLinear().domain(d3.extent(d3.map(data, (d) => d.Acceleration))).range([-1,1]).nice();

-let scaleC = d3.scaleOrdinal(anu.ordinalChromatic('d310').toStandardMaterial());
+let scaleC = d3.scaleOrdinal(anu.ordinalChromatic('d310').toColor3());

-let CoT1 = anu.create("cot", "cot1");
+let CoT1 = anu.create('cot', 'cot1');

-let chart1 = anu.selectName("cot1", scene);
+let chart1 = anu.selectName('cot1', scene);

-let spheres1 = chart1.bind('sphere', { diameter: 0.05 }, cars)
+let spheres1 = chart1.bind('sphere', { diameter: 0.05 }, data)

-.material((d) => scaleC(d.Origin))
+.diffuseColor((d) => scaleC(d.Origin))

 .prop('outlineWidth', 0.0075);

-anu.createAxes('chart1', scene, { parent: chart1, scale: { x: scaleX1, y: scaleY1 } });
+anu.createAxes('myAxes1', { scale: { x: scaleX1, y: scaleY1 }, parent: chart1 });

-let scaleX2 = d3.scaleLinear().domain(d3.extent(d3.map(cars, (d) => {return d.Horsepower}))).range([-1,1]).nice();
+let scaleX2 = d3.scaleLinear().domain(d3.extent(d3.map(data, (d) => d.Cylinders))).range([-1,1]).nice();

-let scaleY2 = d3.scaleLinear().domain(d3.extent(d3.map(cars, (d) => {return d.Weight_in_lbs}))).range([-1, 1]).nice();
+let scaleY2 = d3.scaleLinear().domain(d3.extent(d3.map(data, (d) => d.Displacement))).range([-1,1]).nice();

-let scaleZ2 = d3.scaleLinear().domain(d3.extent(d3.map(cars, (d) => {return d.Displacement}))).range([-1,1]).nice();
+let scaleZ2 = d3.scaleLinear().domain(d3.extent(d3.map(data, (d) => d.Horsepower))).range([-1,1]).nice();

-let CoT2 = anu.create("cot", "cot2");
+let CoT2 = anu.create('cot', 'cot2');

-let chart2 = anu.selectName("cot2", scene);
+let chart2 = anu.selectName('cot2', scene);

-let spheres2 = chart2.bind('sphere', { diameter: 0.075 }, cars)
+let spheres2 = chart2.bind('sphere', { diameter: 0.075 }, data)

-.material((d) => scaleC(d.Origin))
+.diffuseColor((d) => scaleC(d.Origin))

-anu.createAxes('chart2', scene, { parent: chart2, scale: { x: scaleX2, y: scaleY2, z: scaleZ2 } });
+anu.createAxes('myAxes2', { scale: { x: scaleX2, y: scaleY2, z: scaleZ2 }, parent: chart2 });

-let brush1 = anu.createBrush('brush1', scene,
+let brush1 = anu.createBrush('brush1',

 {